MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/index.md

 ## Platform

 The platform domain focuses on establishing a foundation for your defense workloads to run in the cloud.
 The high priority in this domain is aligning with a cloud broker approach.
 The preferred way to build a cloud platform is with a cloud broker.
 A cloud broker builds and maintains the platform while establishing connectivity, identity, and governance for the platform.
-The platform domain provides guidance on how to align to a cloud broker approach.
+The platform domain provides guidance on how to prepare and execute with a cloud broker.

 ## Workload